Rosenthal Kalabus & Therrian

 • Violations of protective orders

 Texas law takes a broad view toward potential domestic violence situations.
 Even a heated verbal exchange, if perceived as threatening, can lead to criminal charges.
 Note that the alleged victim does not need to have visible injuries for police to make an arrest.
 Law enforcement is often required to arrest someone if they believe violence occurred, even if both parties insist it was a misunderstanding.
+Aggravated domestic offenses involve more severe circumstances, such as the use of a weapon or serious injury.

 While many assume domestic violence only refers to spousal abuse, it actually applies to many more relationship types.
 Texas domestic violence law applies to: